poypoyan/funcwords/README.md

 docker exec -i funcwords-db-1 psql -U user0 -d Function_Words < ./other/fwphl_triggers.sql
 ```

-Then to insert sample data:
+4. (Optional but recommended) To insert sample data:
 ```bash
 docker exec -i funcwords-db-1 psql -U user0 -d Function_Words < ./other/tagalog_personal_pronouns_insert.sql
 ```

-After these, the website should now be populated with data.
+Then it is now populated with data.

 ## Extra Stuff
 * We provide a Makefile for common commands for development.